 |1st Lt.
 Paul A. Jerome, Jr., O-5253312, Company B, 70th Engineer Battalion, 937th Engineer Group, 18th Engineer Brigade.
 Killed in Action on 22 August 1968 near Pleiku, South Vietnam when the jeep in which he was riding hit a mine.
 Born on 27 February 1944, he entered the service on 10 December 1965 as an enlisted man from Tiverton, Rhode Island. |

-He is buried in Rhode Island.
+He is buried at the St. Patrick Cemetery, Falls River, Massachusetts.
 He was 24 years old and married.

 Pfc.
 Keitt's Purple Heart medal.